AbdulMueezDeakin/SIT725-2024-T1-prac1/README.md

-Sure, here's the updated README file with proper formatting using markdown syntax:

 # SharePlate: NOURISH & GIVE

 Welcome to SharePlate: NOURISH & GIVE - a dynamic web application designed to streamline food donation and collection activities within our community.